U.S. Supreme Court upholds law that prevents domestic abusers from owning guns

 Some of those states include Alabama, Colorado, Florida, Iowa, Kansas, Louisiana, Maine, Minnesota, New Hampshire, New Jersey, Oregon, Pennsylvania, Rhode Island, Tennessee, Virginia, Washington, West Virginia and Wisconsin.

+Douglas Letter, the chief legal officer of the Brady Center to Prevent Gun Violence, said in a statement that he hopes lower courts will follow the advice from Friday’s ruling.

+“Guns are the number one weapon of choice for domestic abusers, and there is no reason why anyone who is a known danger should be permitted access to firearms,” Letter said.

-The post U.S. Supreme Court upholds law that prevents domestic abusers from owning guns appeared first on Nebraska Examiner.
+The post U.S. Supreme Court upholds law that prevents domestic abusers from owning guns appeared first on Nevada Current.